Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 16print(f"supported_accuracy={released['supported_accuracy']:.2f} p95_ms={released['p95_ms']}")1released route: hyde+rerank

-2supported_accuracy=0.94 p95_ms=260The best way to internalize these techniques is to apply them to a small, concrete dataset.
+2supported_accuracy=0.94 p95_ms=260Apply these techniques to a small, concrete dataset.
 Here's a focused exercise you can complete in under an hour.

-Setup: Collect five real customer messages from a returns chatbot (or write realistic ones).
+Setup: Collect five real developer-support messages from an API docs assistant (or write realistic ones).
 Include at least one ambiguous message that needs conversation history, one complex comparison, and one vague keyword.

 Step 2, Measure: For each original message, manually decide which of your internal policy documents should be retrieved.
 Then run the rewritten query through a simple dense-retrieval setup (even a small embedding model like all-MiniLM-L6-v2 against a dozen policy chunks).
 Count how many of the top-3 results match your manual gold set.
 The rewrite should improve hit rate for the ambiguous and vague cases.